How To Use Essential Oils

 “Smell training is not a far-fetched notion,” explains Nancy Rawson, a cell biologist at the Monell Chemical Senses Center: “It is based on years of learning how the olfactory and nervous systems work, and specifically, how nerve cells — and especially olfactory nerve cells — are generated or maintained.”

-When working with the Rose Otto aroma in FACIAL OIL No. 2, simply place one drop of face oil on your finger tips and rub them gently together, directly beneath your nose, and inhale deeply for 20 seconds.
+When working with the Rose Otto aroma in FACIAL OIL No. 2, simply place one drop of face oil on your fingertips and rub them gently together, directly beneath your nose, and inhale deeply for 20 seconds.
 Then apply to your face.

 2. Diffusing Essential Oils